opengear/oglhslack/README.md

 Commands that make changes in Lighthouse are not allowed in normal channels or in private messages.

-In order to execute such commands, it is required that the Slack administrator creates a channel named **ohlhadmin**, or with the name specified in the `SLACK_BOT_ADMIN_CHANNEL` environment variable.
+In order to execute such commands, it is required that the Slack administrator creates a channel named **oglhadmin**, or with the name specified in the `SLACK_BOT_ADMIN_CHANNEL` environment variable.
 This channel is supposed to be open for authorized members only.

 ## Docker image